-Floodway - the river channel and adjoining lands indicated on the Floodway/Flood Fringe Maps that would provide the pathway for flood waters in the event of a flood of a magnitude likely to occur once in one hundred years.
+Floodway - the river channel and adjoining lands indicated on Map D: Constraints that would provide the pathway for flood waters in the event of a flood of a magnitude likely to occur once in one hundred years.

 Gateway Sites - sites strategically located at key entrances to a community, such as major intersections and transit stations.